MovingBlocks/TempDoc/Dev-Setup.md

 * IntelliJ will happily let you change your local files no problem, no need to do anything until you actually want to submit your changes somewhere.
 * You can use `git status` to get a list of local files you've created/modified/etc. They'll also show in different colors in IntelliJ
 * To add a new file to Git use the right-click menu in IntelliJ on the target file then select the Git sub-menu and the "add" command
 * This will "stage" files for a local commit (read up on Git more if you're confused, it really can be kind of confusing).
-IntelliJ will find modified files on its own, command line Git won't
+IntelliJ will remember modified files on its own for commits, command line Git won't unless you tell it
 * If you want to push your changes to your remote repository you can use the Git / Commit right-click option on top level project entry in IntelliJ and follow the prompts (includes all sorts of technical terms!)
 * An important distinction here is if you do a plain "Commit" or a "Commit and Push..." - the first one will only store your changes safely in your local Git repository, while including a Push will also send the changes to your personal remote repo
 * If you do use "Commit and Push..." another screen will pop up asking you to confirm by also pressing "Rebase and Push" (exact label may differ by version)